 Ryu, the famous character from Street Fighter, is recognized for employing a mix of martial arts techniques during combat.
 His fighting style combines Shotokan Karate, known for its powerful and precise movements, with Ansatsuken, a fictional martial art that integrates elements of karate and kenpo.
 Ryu’s iconic moves, like the Hadouken and Shoryuken, are derived from these martial arts practices and have become closely associated with his character.

-Ehatasamul Alom is an esteemed Taekwondo 3rd Dan Black Belt with over 12 years of experience in this dynamic martial art.
+Ehatasamul Alom is an esteemed Kukkiwon Certified Taekwondo 3rd Dan Black Belt with over 15 years of experience in this dynamic martial art.
 Born in Rajshahi, Bangladesh, Ehatasamul’s journey with Taekwondo began at the tender age of seven.
 His passion led him to compete at national and international levels, where he has bagged numerous awards and honors.
 He is also a member of the Taekwondo National Referee Panel.

-With a Bachelor’s degree in Sports Science from the prestigious Rajshahi University, Ehatasamul has a deep understanding of the technical and scientific aspects of martial arts.
+With a Bachelor’s degree in Sports Science from the prestigious Rajshahi University, Ehatasamul has a deep understanding of the technical and scientific aspects of martial arts and some other martial arts.

-In 2022, Ehatasamul created the “TaekwondoKing.com” blog to share his knowledge and experiences.
-His articles focus on Taekwondo training techniques, competition strategies, and the art’s rich history and philosophy.
+In 2022, Ehatasamul created the “TaekwondoKing.com” to share his knowledge, Free Resources, Values, and Real experiences.
+His articles focus on Taekwondo training techniques, competition strategies, Sport Products Reviews, and the art’s rich history and philosophy.
 He also writes about the importance of mental fortitude and discipline, key aspects of his teaching philosophy.
+He has already launched many sports, Taekwondo, and health-related Free online tools.
 His goal is to inspire both beginners and seasoned practitioners worldwide through insightful and engaging content.